-Attribute Data type Meaning CKA_EC_PARAMS ^{1,4,6} Byte array DER-encoding of an ANSI X9.62 (CKA_ECDSA_PARAMS) Parameters value CKA_VALUE ^{1,4,6,7} Big integer ANSI X9.62 private value d
+Attribute Data type Meaning CKA_EC_PARAMS ^{1,4,6} Byte array DER-encoding of an ANSI X9.62 (CKA_ECDSA_PARAMS) Parameters value CKA_VALUE ^{1,4,6,7} Big integer ANSI X9.62 private value d defined elsewhere.
+The use of a namedCurve is recommended over the choice ecParameters.
+The choice implicitlyCA must not be used in Cryptoki.

-The CKA_EC_PARAMS or CKA_ECDSA_PARAMS attribute value is known as the "EC domain parameters" and is defined in ANSI X9.62 as a choice of three parameter representation methods with the following syntax:
+The CKA EC PARAMS or CKA ECDSA PARAMS attribute value is known as the "EC domain parameters" and is defined in ANSI X9.62 as a choice of three parameter representation methods with the following syntax: